-Pierre-Emile Højbjerg, international team-mate of City stopper Kasper Schmeichel, is the captain of Southampton, and in midfield is often accompanied by England international James Ward-Prowse and Oriol Romeu, formerly of Chelsea.
+Pierre-Emile Højbjerg, international team-mate of City stopper Kasper Schmeichel, is the captain of Southampton, and in midfield is often accompanied by James Ward-Prowse and Oriol Romeu.

-Angus Gunn has this term been Ralph Hasenhüttl's choice of goalkeeper, while their English contingent is strengthened by senior internationals Danny Ings, Nathan Redmond and Ryan Bertrand.
+Angus Gunn and Alex McCarthy have both been deployed in the goalkeeping position this term, while their English contingent is strengthened by Danny Ings, Nathan Redmond and Ryan Bertrand.

 This term, Ings has been Southampton’s main source of goals.
-Joining in the summer on a permanent deal from Liverpool for a reported fee of £20M, he has scored five goals in his last four appearances in all competitions.
+Joining in the summer on a permanent deal from Liverpool for a reported fee of £20M, he has scored 15 times in all competitions.